openearth/aeolis-python/docs/user/model_description.rst

 Flow separation
 ^^^^^^^^^^^^^^^^^

 The implementation of the shear perturbation theory by :cite:`weng1991air` is only valid in situations with relatively smooth surfaces.
 The occurrence of steep slopes limits the validity of the approach.
-To address this, a description of flow separation is used following the Coastal Dune Model (CDM) :cite:`sauermann2001continuum, kroy2002minimal, DuranMoore2013`.
-A smooth envelope is created, which separates the main flow when a sharp edge is detected in the windward direction.
-This smooth envelope is called a separation bubble, :math:`z_{sep}` [m] (Figure :numref:`fig-concept-topo-steering`).
+To address this, a description of flow separation is used following the Coastal Dune Model (CDM) :cite:`sauermann2001continuum, kroy2002minimal, DuranMoore2013` (``process_separation``).

+A smooth envelope is created, which separates the main flow when a sharp edge is detected in the windward direction, i.e. when the bed slope is steeper than a certain user-defined angle (``mu_b``).
+This smooth envelope is called a separation bubble, :math:`z_{sep}` (``zsep``) [m] (Figure :numref:`fig-concept-topo-steering`).
 This separation bubble represents the surface that divides the region of flow reversal from the main flow stream along the smooth hill.
 Subsequently, in all cells for which the bed level is lower than the separation bubble (:math:`z_b < z_{sep}`), the shear velocity :math:`u_{*}` is set to 0 m/s.
 This assumes that eventual flow reversal velocities are not significant enough to initiate aeolian transport.

 The separation bubble surface :math:`z_{sep}` is modelled by a third-order polynomial.
 The height of the brinkline, or the location where the separation bubble starts to detach from the bed, is defined by :math:`z_b(x_{\mathrm{brink}}) \equiv z_{\mathrm{brink}}`.
-Assuming a maximum slope :math:`c` [deg] for the separation surface that determines the shape of the bubble, the reattachment length :math:`l_r` is obtained by:
+Assuming a maximum slope :math:`c` (``c_b``) [deg] for the separation surface that determines the shape of the bubble, the reattachment length :math:`l_r` is obtained by:

 .. math::
    :label: reattachment_length